 Major film-festivals around the world were screening "Errors of the human body", which Patrick edited in 2012 - a rewarded and critically acclaimed thriller-drama by author and director Eron Sheean, starring Michael Eklund and Karoline Herfurth.
 Canadian actor Michael Eklund won the Leo 2013 "Best Lead Performance" for his role as Dr. Geoff Burton in this international indie-production.

 Also Patrick co-edited the documentary "The Promise" by Marcus Vetter, which premiered at the "Filmfest München 2016", sceened at major festivals wordwide and had it´s theatrical release in autumn 2016.

 After the US-indie-comedy "Frat Pack" directed by Michael Philip, he edited the french-german coproduction "Un profil pour deux", written and directed by Stéphane Robelin and starring the fabulous Pierre Richard.
-This wonderful gallic comedy (german title "Monsieur Pierre Geht Online") has been released in spring 2017 in France, followed by a wordwide theatrical release.
+This wonderful gallic comedy (german title "Monsieur Pierre Geht Online") premiered in spring 2017 in France, followed by a wordwide theatrical release.